 - Make your profile public – Do not hide your Pinterest profile behind a private setting…otherwise you will not get crawled by search engines.

-- Include keywords in your About profile – Just like when you are creating a profile for Google+ or Twitter, your Pinterest profile should tell who you are, what you do and convey the main benefits to anyone who might follow you.
+- Include keywords in your About profile – Just like when you are creating a profile for Google+ or Twitter, your Pinterest profile should tell people who you are and what you do and convey the main benefits to anyone who might follow you.
 Keywords are a must.

 - Use a review page for business URL – If you have a really good review on a business directory like Yelp, use that URL for your company website on Pinterest.
 This can feed it authority to help that review rank high.

 - Create boards around your keywords – Create a board about your city and pin pictures of your city in that board.
-Do the same with your service or product or event.
+Do the same with your service, product or event.
 Don’t forget to tag these pins with keywords.